-As he was entering the voucher number, he noticed that the moment he entered the last digit, a small green V appeared next to the number, validating the voucher number.
-If he added an incorrect digit or removed a correct one, the green V would change to a red X. Mike was surprised to see that the web page was sending each digit to the server as it was typed, and receiving a “Good” or “Bad” response immediately.
+As Mike entered the final digit in the voucher number, a small green V appeared on screen next to the number, validating the voucher number.
+If he added an incorrect digit or removed a correct one, the green V changed to a red X. Mike was surprised to see that the web page was sending each digit to the server as it was typed, and receiving a “Good” or “Bad” response immediately.

 Online coupons have several qualities that are very attractive to hackers:

-The hackers use the voucher and claim the product or the discount, or sell them on the black market.
+- Thieves use the voucher and claim the product or the discount, or sell the voucher on the black market.

-Some coupons, particularly seasonal ones, are offered to customers on the condition that they agree to do something.
-Commonly, this could be signing up to a mailing list.
+Some coupons, particularly seasonal ones, are offered to customers on the condition that they complete an action, such as subscribing to a mailing list.
 Once the customer enters the requested information, the coupon code is revealed.